-California fires: 3 people burned in new blaze
+California fires: Blazes stretch from Ventura to San Diego County

 Other agencies have stepped in to help the firefighters, with military and navy helicopters set to join the Lilac Fire effort Friday morning, Schuler said.

-The state National Guard's 146th Airlift Wing out of Oxnard has also joined the fight, even though roughly 50 of the National Guardsmen involved had to be evacuated themselves, said spokeswoman Maj.
+The state National Guard's 146th Airlift Wing out of Oxnard also joined the fight, even though roughly 50 of the National Guardsmen involved had to be evacuated themselves, said spokeswoman Maj.
 Kimberly Holman.
 Three lost their homes in the blazes, she said.

 How bad is it?

-The Thomas Fire has burned more than 100,000 acres -- more than twice the size of Washington DC.
+The Thomas Fire has burned an area that's more than twice the size of Washington, D.C.

 It spread over 31,000 acres in nine hours, which is nearly an acre per second.
 At that rate, it would have consumed New York's Central Park in about 15 minutes.